• Skip to primary navigation

 Instructions

-• Simmer while stirring for 2-5 minutes to create a slightly thickened strawberry syrup.
-Remove from heat, cool to room temperature, transfer to a covered container, and refrigerate until chilled.
+• Simmer while stirring for 2-5 minutes until the mixture becomes a slightly thickened strawberry syrup.

-• Once the syrup has cooled and is ready to assemble, hull and finely dice the remaining 4 ounces (113 grams) of the strawberries.
+• Hull and finely dice the remaining 4 ounces (113 grams) of the strawberries.

 • Divide the cooled strawberry syrup between two glasses.
 Top with the diced strawberries and pour in the milk.